ring-lang/ring/marketing/pwct/README.md

 * [Fayed, Mahmoud Samir, and Yousef A. Alohali.
 "Ring: A Lightweight and Versatile Cross-Platform Dynamic Programming Language Developed Using Visual Programming."
 Electronics 13, no. 23 (2024): 4627.](https://www.mdpi.com/2079-9292/13/23/4627)
 * [Fayed, Mahmoud S., Muhammad Al-Qurishi, Atif Alamri, M. Anwar Hossain, and Ahmad A. Al-Daraiseh.
 "PWCT: a novel general-purpose visual programming language in support of pervasive application development."
 CCF Transactions on Pervasive Computing and Interaction 2 (2020): 164-177.](https://link.springer.com/article/10.1007/s42486-020-00038-y)
 * [Fayed, Mahmoud S., Muhammad Al-Qurishi, Atif Alamri, and Ahmad A. Al-Daraiseh.
 "PWCT: visual language for IoT and cloud computing applications and systems."
 In Proceedings of the Second International Conference on Internet of things, Data and Cloud Computing, pp. 1-5.
 2017.](https://dl.acm.org/doi/10.1145/3018896.3056782)

+## Related Projects

+PWCT introduces innovative concepts to the realm of visual programming languages (VPLs), such as the Graphical Code Replacement (GCR) method, which replaces the traditional Drag-and-Drop (DAG) approach.
+Additionally, PWCT integrates the Time Dimension at the program design level and includes a feature to play programs as a movie, enabling step-by-step implementation visualization.
+However, the design of PWCT is influenced by projects such as Lava, Forms/3, Limnor, Scratch, and Envision.

 # License